 An Insurance Company Has Already Offered Me Money.
 What Should I Do?

-It’s best to not even talk to the insurance company until you’ve contacted a personal injury lawyer.
+It’s best not to give the insurance company a recorded statement or even speak to them until you’ve contacted a personal injury lawyer in Mableton.
 Then, you can direct any calls from the insurer to your attorney.
-Plus, your attorney will be able to calculate how much your insurance claim is actually worth so no expenses fall through the cracks.
+Plus, your attorney will be able to calculate how much your insurance claim is actually worth so that no expenses fall through the cracks.

 Talk to a Mableton Personal Injury Lawyer for Free